YeahNotSewerSide/ImgurDownloader/README.md

 This script searches for random pictures on Imgur and downloads them.

-Main feature of that downloader is that it's written on pure sockets, so it's pretty fast.
+Main feature of that downloader is that it's written on pure non-blocking sockets, so it's pretty fast.

 # Simple usage